bhattsameer/NumSpy-older/README.md

 ```

 ```
-NOTE: i am not responsible for any thing you do with this script This is just for learning and knowledge purpose.
+NOTE: We are not responsible for any thing you do with this script, This is just for learning and knowledge purpose.
 ```